-1 dead, 2 injured as storms, possible tornados hit South
+1 dead, 2 injured as storms, tornadoes hit South

 CHRISTIANA, Tenn.
-(AP) — Officials say severe storms sweeping across the South on Tuesday have killed a person and injured at least two others, knocking down trees and leaving thousands without power.
+(AP) — Severe storms sweeping across the South with tornadoes on Tuesday killed a person and injured at least two others, knocking down trees and leaving thousands without power, officials said.
 The weather disrupted Election Day voting in some places, forcing citizens to use paper ballots instead of electronic voting machines.

-In Tennessee, Rutherford County EMS spokesman Patrick Miller told news outlets that crews responded to a collapsed home where one person was confirmed dead.
-He said two others were injured when a nearby mobile home rolled over.
+In Tennessee, crews responded to a collapsed home where one person was confirmed dead, Rutherford County Emergency Medical Services spokesman Patrick Miller told news outlets.
+Two others were injured when a nearby mobile home rolled over, he said.

-Possible tornados touched down in Tennessee, Louisiana and Mississippi, felling tree limbs and power lines and prompting some schools to delay the start of classes.
-In northeast Alabama near the Tennessee line, the National Weather Service said an apparent tornado damaged barns and smaller buildings, but no injuries were reported.

-Tennessee Coordinator of Elections Mark Goins said the polling places that had electricity knocked out are operating on generators and have emergency ballots ready for voters.
-He said the paper ballots would be counted Tuesday.
-He said the largest area of power outages was in Knox County, where nearly 20,000 customers remained without power Tuesday morning.
+An EF-2 tornado with winds of about 135 mph (217 kph) hit the area, the National Weather Service said after surveying the damage.
+At least three other twisters were confirmed, two in Alabama and another in Tennessee, the agency said, and teams were still assessing others sites.

 Most Read Nation & World Stories